 We are taking active and deliberate steps to increase team diversity, and leading and supporting industry efforts to attract more diversity to our profession via training and recruitment.

-- Proof hosts Black high school interns from the Toronto District School Board’s Black Summer Student Internship Program as part of our efforts to expose our profession to underrepresented groups.
+• Proof hosts Black high school interns from the Toronto District School Board’s Black Summer Student Internship Program and participates in the Pathways to PR program as part of our efforts to expose our profession to underrepresented groups.

 We are providing training and education and increasing the diversity of guest speakers; encouraging peer-to-peer sharing; and providing financial support and time for employees for independent learning.

-- 45% of all guest speakers hosted by Proof Strategies in 2022 self-identifed as members of diverse or underrepresented groups, with 60% so far in 2023.
+• 63% of all guest speakers hosted by Proof Strategies in 2023 self-identified as members of diverse or underrepresented groups, up from 45% in 2022.

 We provide financial support and social media amplification to organizations that advance EDI and are donating to foundations and educational institutions for scholarships targeting BIPOC students and those in financial need who aspire to public relations careers.

-- In 2022, Proof donated over $190,000 in funds or pro bono work to charities, including monthly donations to 12 EDI-related charities and causes nominated by employees and over $8,500 for annual scholarship programs for Black and Indigenous students.
+• In 2023, Proof donated over $190,000 in funds or pro bono work to charities, including monthly donations to 12 EDI-related charities and causes nominated by employees and annual scholarship programs for Black and Indigenous students.

 We participate in surveys to establish benchmarks for employee diversity and workplace experience, setting goals for improvement and tracking and reporting progress through our EDI journey.

-- In 2022, Proof was named among the Best Workplaces™ in Canada for Inclusion by Great Place to Work®.
-Team members reported fair treatment regardless of gender (99%), race or ethnicity (98%), age (96%) and sexual orientation (99%).
+• In 2023, Proof was named among the Best Workplaces™ in Canada for Inclusion, for Women, and for Mental Wellness by Great Place to Work®.
+Team members reported fair treatment regardless of gender (98%), race or ethnicity (98%), age (99%) and sexual orientation (99%).

-- Based on survey participation in 2022, approximately 21% of all current Proof Strategies team members in Canada self-identify as BIPOC.
-This is expected to grow in 2023.
+• Based on survey participation in 2023, approximately 28% of all current Proof Strategies team members in Canada self-identify as members of a visible minority or Indigenous or First Nations, up from 21% in 2022.
+This is expected to grow in 2024.

 We are advancing EDI within the PR profession through philanthropy, advocacy, thought leadership, and tangible EDI commitments and pledges.

-- Proof Strategies tracks and meets the obligations of its BlackNorth Initiative pledge annually, and EVP Josh Cobden is a member of a BNI peer-to-peer working group.
+• Proof Strategies tracks and meets the obligations of its BlackNorth Initiative pledge annually, and in 2023 EVP Josh Cobden was a member of a BNI peer-to-peer working group.

-- Bruce has led the PR industry in advocating for the end of unpaid internships, an immoral practice that unfairly hurts racialized and/or economically disadvantaged students.
+• Proof Strategies Chair Bruce MacLellan has led the PR industry in advocating for the end of unpaid internships, an immoral practice that unfairly hurts racialized and/or economically disadvantaged students.
 In 2023, he co-authored a byline in the Toronto Star on the topic.

 Definitions and Resources